Heated Bar Patios And Rooftops In Chicago: 33 Cozy Spots Across The City

 Dine and drink on this enclosed and heated rooftop above Hotel Lincoln, complete with views of Lake Michigan and the skyline.

-Logan Square
+Logan Square & Hermosa

 Andros Taverna